 Cristian De La Rosa

-The Rev. Dr. Cristian De La Rosa received her PhD in Theology and Ethics from Chicago Theological Seminary where her dissertation focused on contextual dynamics of power and agency.
-Her areas of interest and scholarship include Mujerista Theology, cultural theory, Latin American Liberation Theology, and the Hispanic/Latino community and its religious history.
-She is invested in social justice making, religious leadership formation, and bridge building between the academy, the church and diverse communities.
+The Rev. Dr. Cristian De La Rosa received a Bachelor’s degree from the University of the Pacific, a Masters of Divinity from Wesley Theological Seminary, a Masters in Sacred Theology and a Ph.
+D. in Theology and Ethics from Chicago Theological Seminary.
+Her areas of interest and scholarship include Feminist and Mujerista Theologies, cultural theory, Latin American Liberation Theology, Urban Ministry, and the Hispanic/Latino community and its religious history.